openvinotoolkit/openvino/docs/notebooks/minicpm-v-multimodal-chatbot-with-output.rst

 .. parsed-literal::

     Answer:
-    The unusual aspect of this image is the cat's relaxed and playful posture.
-Cats are known for their agility and often engage in behaviors that seem to defy their usual demeanor, such as rolling around or lying down in a way that exposes their belly, which
+    The unusual aspect of this image is the cat's relaxed and vulnerable position.
+Typically, cats avoid exposing their bellies to potential threats or predators as it leaves them open for attack if necessary; however in domestic settings like homes where they feel safe from immediate

 Interactive demo
 ----------------

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3